Lexington

 When riding along the gently bending hills of the Bluegrass and admiring a patchwork scheme of horse farms surrounding Lexington, you might begin to agree with American pioneer Daniel Boone’s famous words: “Heaven must be a Kentucky kind of place.”
 The secret to the region’s undeniable beauty lies underneath its blue-tinted grass.
 The limestone-rich source of water that nourishes world-class horses also supplies Bourbon makers with an ingredient that only nature can perfect.

 In the mid-1800s, Lexington’s Manchester Street was a major hub of Kentucky’s Bourbon distilling industry.
-But for many decades during the 20th century, Bourbon making was absent in urban Lexington.
-Now, an influx of new distilleries has ended the Bourbon drought, revitalizing a Kentucky tradition and putting downtown Lexington back on the Kentucky Bourbon Trail map.
+But Bourbon-making was absent in urban Lexington for many decades during the 20th century.
+An influx of new distilleries has ended the Bourbon drought, revitalizing a Kentucky tradition and putting downtown Lexington back on the Kentucky Bourbon Trail map.

 Lexington Distilleries: